-OVERVIEW: The U.S. Regional Arts Organizations are really six nonprofits dedicated to creating and promoting arts opportunities in six specific regions of the United States.
-Each organization's higher ed grants focus on supporting presenting organizations that feature theater, music, dance, and other performing arts groups.
-Exceptional artists, public performance, and service to an underserved community are all stated priorities.
-Most higher ed funds are allocated to help colleges, universities, and other venues offset some of the costs associated with presenting the performance, but specific regional organizations also sometimes offer additional modest funding for areas like project planning and professional development.
+OVERVIEW: The U.S. Regional Arts Organizations consist six nonprofits dedicated to creating and promoting arts opportunities in six specific regions of the United States.
+Each organization's higher education grants focus on supporting presenting organizations that feature theater, music, dance, and other performing arts groups.
+Most higher education funds support colleges, universities, and other venues to offset some of the costs associated with presenting the performance, but specific regional organizations also sometimes offer additional modest funding for areas like project planning and professional development.

-IP TAKE: Performing groups supported by USRAO can come from all over the world, but as a presenting venue your application will have to go through the organization responsible for your specific region.
+IP TAKE: Performing groups supported by USRAO can come from all over the world, but as a presenting venue your application will have to go through the organization responsible for specific regions.

 More specifically, through the Regional Organizations' touring funds, presenting venues can receive support to pay the performers who grace their stages.
 The specific dollar amounts and calculations vary slightly by region, but broadly speaking, grant funds are allocated to presenting venues to cover a percentage of the performing artist's fees, with the maximum amount usually falling in the several thousand dollar range (in some cases the award may be slightly higher for presenting international artists).

-In terms of the event, make sure the project and artists are of high caliber.
+Grant applications must be submitted by the presenting organization/venue, not the performer.
 Additionally, the performance needs to be public, and the project and presenting venue often must partner to create a community engagement activity that reaches an underserved audience.
 This can include components like post-show talkbacks, community workshops, meet-and-greet receptions, or behind-the-scenes tours, as well as performances that target K-12 students, seniors, or those whose access is limited by economics, ethnicity, disability, or geography.

 Just as funding levels differ by region, so too do the geographic restrictions on where the performing artists come from.
 The Mid-America Arts Alliance, for example, requires that performance artists hail from any state other than Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas, even though the performance itself must take place in one of those six states.